Oradell Reservoir

-The Oradell Reservoir is a reservoir formed by the Oradell Reservoir Dam on the Hackensack River in Bergen County, New Jersey, United States.
+The Oradell Reservoir is a reservoir formed by the Oradell Dam on the Hackensack River in Bergen County, New Jersey, United States.

 Geography

 The Oradell Reservoir Dam is located primarily in the borough of Oradell, but the reservoir also extends across the borders of the nearby boroughs of Haworth, Emerson, Closter, and Harrington Park.
 The reservoir is fed by the Upper Hackensack River, the Pascack Brook and Dwars Kill.
 The reservoir feeds the Lower Hackensack River via the Oradell Dam.
 Upstream from the Oradell Reservoir are three other reservoirs: Woodcliff Lake Reservoir, also in Bergen County; Lake DeForest in Rockland County in New York; and Lake Tappan, traversing the borders of Bergen and Rockland counties across the state line.
 The Oradell Dam was constructed to supply potable water to northern New Jersey and has essentially separated the Hackensack River into two distinct components: the upper river (above the dam) and the lower river (below the dam).

+The dam ranges from 25 to 50 ft from the top to the surface of the river, depending on tide, and it is 402 ft long.
+The dam is primarily used for flood control to dam the reservoir.
+Directly to the south is the Oradell Avenue road bridge that crosses the Hackensack River.

 There is only one bridge to cross the reservoir, which carries CR 502 (Old Hook Road) over from Harrington Park to Closter.
 It is located in the northern part of the lake and is very important because it saves drivers from having to drive around the reservoir, avoiding the need to drive through towns and residential neighborhoods.

 The reservoir is transversed by a CSX Transportation bridge carrying crude oil.